sandeep-tukaram/algods/ds/array/README.md

 ---

 ## Behavior - performance (time and space), error
 Behavior is latent in the structure.
-In other words, the structure implies behavior, which may or may not be triggered by events.
+In other words, the structure implies behavior, which may get triggered by events.
 A simple framework to understand behavior in algo/DS is to look at the correctness (or error) and the performance (time and space).

 1. due to element: